IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/BTC_Olympics_2024/BTC_Olympics_2024.md

 **Triple Your Impact: Donate to the Litecoin Track!**

 We've already secured $8,000!
-Now, every 1 LTC donated becomes 3 LTC thanks to matching donations from Charlie Lee and Galal Doss!
+Now, every 1 LTC donated becomes 3 LTC thanks to matching donations from Charlie Lee (Up to $50k) and Galal Doss!
 Help us reach our $50,000 USD fundraising goal (in LTC equivalent)!

 **Why Build on Litecoin?**